zarat/StackShell/README.md

 # StackShell

+Create your own scripting language or extend a project with scripting capabilities.

 ### Download

 [ScriptStack](https://github.com/zarat/ScriptStack) is included in the download.
 You can also download the library directly from [ScriptStack](https://github.com/zarat/ScriptStack).
 Add a reference to ScriptStack.dll in every project.